 When a patient first learns that they will require supplemental oxygen to improve their breathing, they are likely to have many questions.
 Patients often wonder about how to get their oxygen and what steps they will need to complete in order to get the oxygen delivery device they need.
 If your doctor has recommended supplemental oxygen therapy to you, read on to learn more about where to go from here.

-Although we all breathe oxygen, medical oxygen is highly concentrated and qualifies as a medical substance.
+Although we all breathe oxygen, medical oxygen is highly concentrated and qualifies as a medical device.
 As such, the United States Food and Drug Administration (FDA) requires a prescription before you can obtain your supplemental oxygen.
 This helps ensure that you get a clear analysis of your oxygen requirements from a qualified medical professional along with the right oxygen delivery device for your needs.

 So, do you need a prescription for oxygen?
 The answer is yes, but let’s explore why you might receive that prescription.